dataiap/dataiap/day2/README.md

 * The upper quartile
 * The largest observation

+Don't worry if it looks foreign to you.
+We will discuss box plots in more detail tomorrow.
+This is just an introduction on how to draw them.

 `subplot.boxplot` will automatically compute these values, and also ignore numbers that it thinks are outliers.
 Don't worry about when and why they are used -- we will discuss that tomorrow.
 Just know that **one box summarizes a set of numbers**.

 Unlike the other charts, you can't draw each box individually.
 The `data` variable is either a list of numbers, in which case it will compute and draw a single box: